Lifesaver (Pt. I)

 Noone had told him to expect apparitions since this camp facility is rather new with a zero-incident rate.
 But before the military took over, this had been a police academy.
 What if the shadowy man came from the past?

-Jimin's legs carried him to the sixth floor, as though his will to run away had been killed with a switch to auto-pilot mode.
+Jinki’s legs carried him to the sixth floor, as though his will to run away had been killed with a switch to auto-pilot mode.

-There wasn't very much to go by to confirm his suspicions but Jimin was pretty sure this was a man of flesh and blood he was inching towards.
+There wasn’t very much to go by to confirm his suspicions but Jinki was pretty sure that this was a man of flesh and blood he was inching towards.
 For one, the man’s arms were so slender yet defined by strong veins that even if he was hardly flexing, his physique looked hella toned.

 Two, the curls in his hair.
 Were they natural?
 His hair had grown out a bit.
 Perhaps he was a military reserve?
 What business did a ghost have spotting a hairdo like that?
-Honestly it hints of too much spunk and as the wind picked up, the spell of the moment was like a spiral drawing Jimin closer and closer to one focal point - the man's graceful limbs moving so fluidly that to attempt to cross the parapet was no great feat at all— HEY
+Honestly it hints of too much spunk and as the wind picked up, the spell of the moment was like a spiral drawing Jinki closer and closer to one focal point - the man’s graceful limbs moving so fluidly that to attempt to cross the parapet was no feat at all— HEY

 “Don’t come over… Let me… go”